MrChrisJ/World-Citizenship/ReadMe.md

 We will prefer open source where available and we will draw on the cryptographic tools like Public Private Key Cryptography (PGP) and blockchain technology in the form of Bitcoin.

-By doing this we aim to give people across the world the ability to grant one another Global Citizenship by virtue of their being witnessed in space and in time.
+By doing this we aim to give people across the world the ability to grant one another World Citizenship by virtue of their being witnessed in space and in time.
 This witnessing can be documented with photography and video, that content can be signed with PGP signatures, hashed and timestamped.
 It can then be joined with Social Network Validation services like [Onename.io](https://onename.io) & [Keybase.io](https://keybase.io/) before being plugged in to more dynamic reputation systems.

 First and foremost this is a learning exercise to discover whether the currently available open source cryptographic tools are up to the task of a global social network.